measurement-kit/measurement-kit/doc/api/dns.md

 };
 ```

-where: `rtt` is the time elapsed since issuing the query until receiving
+where `rtt` is the time elapsed since issuing the query until receiving
 the response; `queries` is the list of queries issued; `answers` is the list
 of answers received.